MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/clients/remote-desktop-ios.md

 ### Download the Remote Desktop client from the iOS store

-You'll need to follow these steps to get started with Remote Desktop on your iOS device:
+Follow these steps to get started with Remote Desktop on your iOS device:

 1. Download the Microsoft Remote Desktop client from the [iOS App Store](https://aka.ms/rdios) or [iTunes](https://itunes.apple.com/app/microsoft-remote-desktop/id714464092?mt=8).
 2. [Set up your PC to accept remote connections](remote-desktop-client-faq.md#how-do-i-set-up-a-pc-for-remote-desktop).